WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 Pages do not run properly and I am having issues with captions.

 Any source games that I left out are untested.
-If you encounter issues while using this program on a specific page, then make an issue on what issues you encountered and if it is possible to fix.s]
+If you encounter issues while using this program on a specific page, then make an issue on what issues you encountered and if it is possible to fix.